MarioGraceZ22/Yoshi-Bot/README.md

 A bot for the Discord app based on [Discord.js](https://github.com/hydrabolt/discord.js/).

 #Features
+The bot's commands are divided in different "modules", each serving a different purpose.
+These are outlined below:

-**!help** - Will show a list of available commands.
+**!help** - Will show a list of available modules, if followed by a module name, will show a list of available commands in that module.

+##Mod - All commands useful for moderation and debugging of the bot.

-**!ping** - Responds with a "pong."
-Useful for checking if bot is alive.
+**!ping** - I'll respond with a "pong."
+Useful for checking if I'm alive.

-**!pong** - Similar to !ping.
-Kind of.

-**!join** - Attempts to join the server the bot is invited to.

-**!server** - List of servers the bot is in.
+**!bye** - Shuts down the bot.

+**!update** - Will check if there is a new updated available.
+If update is found, will attempt to restart with the new code.

+**!restart** - Forces Yoshi-Bot to restart without needing to update.

+**!clean** - Deletes the amount of given messages (as a number) in the channel.

+**!role** - Gives or takes a role from a user, depending on specified action.

+**!kick** - Kicks the specified user from the server.

+**!ban** - Bans the specified user from the server.

+**!config** - Allows you to configure different settings about the bot for your server, such as a prefix for commands, logging, and welcome messages.

+**!test** - This is a testing space.
+It will change periodically as I need to test new things.

+##Images - All commands pertaining to image-hosting sites and image boards.

+**!e621** - It returns an image (rating based on channel) from e621 based on tags (separated by a comma and a space) given.

 **!mlfw** - Returns a pony reaction image based on tags (separated by a comma and a space) given.
-(Ex. !mlfw happy, twilight sparkle)

-**!e621** - It returns an image (rating based on channel) from e621 based on tags (separated by a comma and a space) given.
-(Ex. !e621 anthro, canine)
+**!subr** - Will return a random post from the user given subreddit using reddit's own "random."

+**!woof** - Returns a random woof image.

+**!meow** - Returns a random meow image.

+##Fun - All miscellaneous, recreational commands.

+**!servers** - List of servers I am in.

 **!avie** -  Returns the avatar image of the specified user.
-If no user is specified, it returns the avatar of the author.
+If no user is specified, returns the avatar image of the author.

 **!pick** - Will randomly pick from the number of options given by the user, separated by commas and spaces.
-(Ex. !pick option1, option2, option3).

-**!woof** - Returns a random woof image.

-**!meow** - Returns a random meow image.

-**!clean** - Deletes the amount of given messages (as a number) in the channel.
-(Ex. "!clean 4" will delete the previous four messages)
+**!kms** - You asked for death.

-**!info** - Will give information about the requested user and the server the command was issued in.
-If no user is specified, returns information about the author.
+**!info** - Will give information about the requested user or the author of the message, if a profile is set up.
+Otherwise, set up a profile.

-**!subr** - Will return a random post from the user given subreddit using reddit's own "random."
-(Ex. !subr wheredidthesodago)
+**!8ball** - Will briefly turn into the Magical 8 Ball and respond to whatever question you pose.

+**!chat** - Allows you to chat with Yoshi-Bot!
+Aren't you itching to talk to someone?
+Here's your chance.

+##Media - All commands pertaining to music streaming and videos.

+**!voice** - Joins the voice channel the author of the command is in.

+**!play** - Queues or plays (if nothing in queue) the requested song.
+CURRENTLY DOES NOT QUEUE.
+ONLY PLAYS SONG.

+**!yt** - Returns the first YouTube video in a search based on the input query.